 Section 39.5 Upon promotion to a higher classification or upon transfer within the bargaining unit, an employee shall be on probation for a period not to exceed ninety (90) calendar days provided the employee has not been on an extended leave of eighty (80) hours or more during the probationary period.
-If an employee desires to return to his/hertheir previous position within the probationary period, the employee may request this return, in writing, to his/hertheir supervisor and the Human Resources DirectorPersonnel Director for a decision.
-The appointing authority may elect to return the employee to his/hertheir previous position at any time during the ninety (90) day period if the position is available.
-If the position is not available, the employee is subject to the provisions of PPPM Section
+If an employee desires to return to their previous position within the probationary period, the employee may request this return, in writing, to their supervisor and the Personnel Director for a decision.
+The appointing authority may elect to return the employee to their previous position at any time during the ninety (90) day period if the position is available.
+If the position is not available, the employee is subject to the provisions of PPPM Section 114.2.

-114.2.
 Probationary periods for promotion or transfer to classifications excluded from the bargaining unit shall not be subject to the provisions of the Agreement but shall be covered by the provisions of the Personnel Policies and Procedures Section 100.